precice/precice.github.io/pages/docs/configuration/configuration-coupling-multi.md

   ...
 </coupling-scheme:multi>
 ```
 Exactly one participants needs to have `control`. preCICE computes the convergence measures and the acceleration on this participant.
 Be careful: this participant needs to have `m2n` connections to all other participants and the `exchange` tags needs to be properly configured.
-If you have troubles, please [contact us](https://www.precice.org/resources/#contact).

 All other tags are similar to a normal [implicit coupling](configuration-coupling.html#implicit-coupling-schemes).